bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 and its premier application in special and general relativity.
 If you search online you'll see that there are some great resources (many of which I used in this post).

-In the next post, I'll start getting back to more ML related stuff though (hopefully).
+In the next post, I'll start getting back to more ML related stuff though.
 These last two mathematics heavy posts were just a detour for me to pick up a greater understanding of some of the math behind a lot of ML.
 See you next time!

 |h2| Further Reading |h2e|